North West Is Kim Kardashian's Mini-Me While Dressing Up in Her Faux Fur Coat

 "Remember when I wore this!"
 Kim captioned the photo.
 "She picked out the same look lol but fun fact.
 I took all of my fave furs and remade them in faux fur."

 This wasn't the first time the little lady had taken a fashion cue from her mom.
-As fans will recall, North wore a pair of Kim's heels to True Thompson's first birthday.
+As fans will recall, North wore a pair of Kim's heels to True Thompson's first birthday party in April.

 Of course, this should come as no surprise.
 After all, the child comes from a pretty fashionable family.
 Not only does her mom frequently turn heads on the red carpet, but her dad, Kanye West, also heads Yeezy.
 What's more, she has several stylish aunts, including supermodel Kendall Jenner.